dstar55/100-words-design-patterns-java/README.md

 $  cd /src/main/java/com/hundredwordsgof/state
 ```

+* Structure

+The State defines an interface for encapsulating the behavior associated with a particular state of the Context.
+The ConcreteState implements a behavior associated with the state of the Context.
+The Context class maintains an instance of a ConcreteState subclass which defines the current state.

 * Known uses
   * [javax.faces.lifecycle.LifeCycle#execute()](https://docs.oracle.com/javaee/7/api/javax/faces/lifecycle/Lifecycle.html#execute-javax.faces.context.FacesContext-)

 ##### <a id="Strategy"></a>Strategy

 * Motivation

 Imagine that we need to implement a network load balancer.